Fraud Blocker How to Use a Metronome to Improve Your Guitar Playing... - Guitars on Main

 What Guitar exercises Can I do With a Metronome?

-Chromatic scale exercise for guitar
+Picture of a chromatic scale exercise for guitar

 An excellent place to start is with a simple chromatic scale.
 Set the metronome to 60 beats per minute.
 This tempo might seem slow and boring to some guitarists, but slow is good!
 You can hyper focus on how well you play the exercise at a slow tempo.
 Please do not concern yourself with how fast you can play the exercise; our initial goal is to play with precision.